How to Know If You're in Perimenopause

-As you go through the menopausal transition, the impact of the loss of estrogen will likely be felt more intensely as you go.
+As you go through the menopausal transition, the impact of the loss of estrogen will likely be felt more intensely as you go on.
 So being proactive about your health and symptoms during perimenopause is important.
 And luckily, there are steps to take to lessen the impact.

 Eat a balanced diet